 Haneda Airport 羽田空港

-One of Tokyo's two major airports and the primary domestic base for Japan's two major airlines, Japan Airlines and All Nippon Airways, Haneda services the majority of domestic flights to and from the city as well as an increasing handful of international routes.
+One of the capital's two major airports and the primary domestic base for Japan's two major airlines, Japan Airlines (JAL) and All Nippon Airways (ANA), Haneda Airport services the majority of domestic flights to and from the city as well as an increasing handful of international routes.

-After a facelift in 2010, Haneda expanded to offer more routes worldwide, increased in-house dining and entertainment options, and added easier transport into the city.
+In 2010, Terminal 3 (international terminal) opened at Haneda, offering more routes worldwide, increased in-house dining and entertainment options, and added easier transport into the city.

-- The plane-themed capsule hotel in Terminal 1
+- The first-class-themed compact hotel in Terminal 1

 - Watching planes take off and land against the skyline from the fantastic viewing decks